 Because Central Nine Career Center has a high concentration of people, it is necessary to take specific measures when health or safety of the group is at risk.
-Central Nine Career Center's professional staff has the authority to remove or isolate a student who has been ill or has been exposed to a communicable disease or highly-transient pest, such as lice.
-Specific diseases include; diphtheria, scarlet fever, strep infections, whooping cough, mumps, measles, rubella and other conditions indicated by the local and state health departments.
+Central Nine Career Center's professional staff has the authority to remove or isolate a student who has been ill or has been exposed to a communicable disease or highly transient pest, such as lice.
+Specific diseases can include but are not limited to: diphtheria, Covid 19, scarlet fever, strep infections, whooping cough, mumps, measles, rubella and other conditions indicated by the local and state health departments.